 (F) The Applicant will attempt to ensure that at least 30 percent of the construction and management businesses with which the Applicant contracts in connection with the Development are Minority Owned Businesses as further described in Tex.
 Gov’t Code, §2306.6734.

-(G) The Development Owner will affirmatively market to veterans through direct marketing or contracts with veteran's organizations.
-The Development Owner will be required to identify how they will affirmatively market to veterans and report to the Department in the annual housing report on the results of the marketing efforts to veterans.
+(G) The Development Owner will specifically market to veterans through direct marketing or contracts with veteran's organizations.
+The Development Owner will be required to identify how they will specifically market to veterans and report to the Department in the annual housing report on the results of the marketing efforts to veterans.
 Exceptions to this requirement must be approved by the Department.

 (H) The Development Owner will comply with any and all notices required by the Department.